JosephSchambach/JosephSchambach/README.md

 - 👋 Hi, I’m @JosephSchambach
-- 👀 I love learning new skills, meeting new people, and when I am not developing my skills in data science and software and data engineering, I am probably spending time with my family or out trail running somewhere.
+- 👀 I love learning new skills, travel, and when I am not developing my skills in data and software, I am probably spending time with my family or out running somewhere.
-- 🌱 Bachelors of Science in Data Science and Analytics from Thomas Edison State University in Trenton, NJ
+- 🌱 Bachelors of Science in Data Science and Analytics and Bachelors of Science in Business Administration from Thomas Edison State University in Trenton, NJ
-- I'd love to connect to collaborate or discuss opportunities!
-My LinkedIn is connected to this profile.
-Don't hesitate to send me a PM.

 <!---
 JosephSchambach/JosephSchambach is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.